-Letters of Intent and Application Process: Intent to submit a GRASP application must be indicated by completing the Letter of Intent form, including the signatures of both PIs, and submitting it to Research Affairs via email rapreaward@llu.edu.
+- Letters of Intent and Application Process: Intent to submit a GRASP application must be indicated by completing the Letter of Intent form, including the signatures of both PIs, and submitting it to Research Affairs via email rapreaward@llu.edu.
 Your LOI will be used to create your LLeRA record for uploading your application documents.
 Questions should be directed to the Pre-Award team https://researchaffairs.llu.edu/pre-post-award/contacts.
-For questions regarding International GRASP contact Wesley James (wjames@llu.edu).

-II.
-Eligibility (before applying determine your eligibility):

-- A. The project must be directed by two faculty co-Principal Investigators from different schools on the LLU campus. - B. Both co-PIs must have LLU faculty appointments that meet the institution's PI Eligibility policy.
-An investigator's primary appointment will be used to determine eligibility.
+For questions regarding International GRASP contact Wesley James (wjames@llu.edu). - II.
+Eligibility (before applying determine your eligibility): - A. The project must be directed by two co-Principal Investigators. two co-Principal Investigators.
+One co-PI must be an LLU faculty member.
+The second co-PI must be a non-MD health care provider or specialist with an advanced degree in a health care specialty and an employee of LLUMC. - B. One co-PI must have an LLU faculty appointment that meets the PI Eligibility policy.
+The second co-PI need not have an LLU faculty appointment but must receive formal permission to serve as a co-PI through the PI exception process.
 No more than two Principal Investigators may be named on an application. - C. At least one co-PI must have received less than \$100,000 in direct costs for support of their research activities during the 12 months preceding the LOI due date.
 There are no financial restrictions for the other co-PI.
 The PI with access to the lesser amount of research funding must be named the contact PI. - D. Only studies conducted at facilities on the Loma Linda campus will be considered. - E. At least one of the co-PIs must have published at least one peer-reviewed article during the past year (to be included in the biosketch).
-This publication may be authored by either member of the team. - F. See III.
+This publication may be authored by either member of the team. - F. See II.
 Individuals who have received prior awards through a GRASP mechanism may reapply for GRASP support provided that for each prior GRASP award: the PIs have submitted one or more applications for extramural funding on which they are listed as PI or co-investigator.
 The grant application must have occurred after receiving the prior GRASP award.
 This requirement applies regardless of whether the proposed partnership is the same as previously or represents a new team. - G. Teams that submitted unsuccessful GRASP applications may resubmit a revised application by invitation only.
-The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal. - H. While individuals or teams may submit more than one application per cycle, no more than one award will be made to any investigator.
-Further, if an investigator submits two applications with two different co-PIs, only one would be eligible for an award.
-Individuals can serve as co-PI on only one active GRASP award at a time.
+The revised application must include an "Introduction to the Revised Application," of up to one page that describes the changes made to the proposal.

+- H. While individuals or teams may submit more than one application per cycle, no more than one award will be made to any investigator.
+Further, if an investigator submits two applications with two different co-Pls, only one would be eligible for an award.
+Individuals can serve as co-Pl on only one active GRASP award at a time.

 - III.
 Eligibility for previous GRASP recipients: (one page for each previous GRASP awardee, to be submitted with LOI form): If one or both of the applicants are a previous GRASP recipient, provide the following for each previous GRASP award.

 - Information regarding extramural grant applications:

-- o LLeRA number
+- LLeRA number

 - Principal Investigator

 - o Title

 - Sponsor name

 - o Date of submission

 - Amount

 - Current status (i.e., funded, pending, scored, not discussed, etc.)